Hightower History, Family Crest & Coats of Arms

 Early History of the Hightower family

-Another 333 words (24 lines of text) covering the years 1296, 1273 and 1279 are included under the topic Early Hightower History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hightower research.
+Another 100 words (7 lines of text) covering the years 1296, 1273 and 1279 are included under the topic Early Hightower History in all our PDF Extended History products and printed products wherever possible.

 Hightower Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hightower has been recorded under many different variations, including Heighton, Highton, Huyton and others.

 Early Notables of the Hightower family (pre 1700)